Provided by Google Translate

 2. Include Ghost Gear

 Abandoned, lost or discarded fishing gear (ALDFG, also known as “ghost gear”) is the largest source of plastic pollution in our ocean.
 Ghost gear has direct and crucial implications for global food security, fisheries sustainability, biodiversity preservation, coastal economies, and human health and livelihoods.
-Our Global Ghost Gear Initiative’s Best Practice Framework for the Management of Fishing Gear lays out key policies we should put in place to address this issue.
+To help support the negotiations, the Global Ghost Gear Initiative published a white paper that lays out key policies for consideration to include in the plastics treaty to address this issue across the full lifecycle of fishing gear and aquaculture gear.

 3. Address Microplastics